Google’s Moral Obligation?

 When my daughter was born, evidence of 3am Googling and Mumsnet forums betrayed my most recent life event.
 I knew this information would have been valuable for an advertiser.

-Morally speaking, Aptamil’s uncanny ability to sell me formula feed doesn’t keep me up at night.
+Morally speaking, Aptamil’s uncanny ability to sell me baby formula milk doesn’t keep me up at night.
 But do you ‘sell’ to someone who has depression, for example?

 This is a moral question, one which is catered for already.